Fibrations of 3-manifolds and asymptotic translation length in the arc complex: Introduction

 \section{Introduction}

 To every fibration $M \to S^1$ of a 3-manifold $M$ over the circle, there is an associated element of $H^1(M;\ZZ)$, the pullback of a generator of $H^1(S^1;\ZZ)\cong \ZZ$.
-The integral cohomology classes that correspond to fibrations of $M$ are organized by the faces of the unit ball of the Thurston norm $\left\|\cdot\right\|$ on $H^1(M;\RR)$ \cite{Thurston86}: a face $\calF$ can be \emph{fibered}, in which case every integral point in the interior of the cone $\RR_+\calF$ corresponds to a fibration, or not fibered, in which case no integral points in $\RR_+\calF$ correspond to fibrations.
+The integral cohomology classes that correspond to fibrations of $M$ are organized by the faces of the unit ball of the Thurston norm $\left\|\cdot\right\|$ on $H^1(M;\RR)$ \cite{Thurston86}: a face $\calF$ can be \emph{fibered}, in which case every integral point in the interior of the cone $\RR_+\calF$ corresponds to a fibration, or not fibered, in which case no integral point in $\RR_+\calF$ corresponds to a fibration.

 An element $\phi \in H^1(M;\ZZ)$ is \emph{primitive} if it cannot be written in the form $k \phi'$ for some $\phi' \in H^1(M;\ZZ)$ and integer $k\ge 2$.
 If an element $\phi \in H^1(M;\ZZ)$ corresponds to a fibration, then it is primitive if and only if the fibers are connected.
 For any $\phi \in H^1(M;\QQ)$, denote by $\bar{\phi}\in H^1(M;\ZZ)$ the unique primitive integral point on the ray $\RR_+\phi$.